 To make this recipe more diet-friendly…

-- To help lower the saturated fat use a low-fat shredded cheddar cheese and fat-free refried beans.
+- To help lower the saturated fat use low-fat shredded cheddar cheese and fat-free refried beans.

-- To help lower the cholesterol you can use ground venison without any added fat.
+- To help lower the cholesterol you can use ground venison without any added fat or a lower amount of fat.

 - To help lower the sodium omit the added salt.
 You could also make your own Mexican tomato sauce and refried beans.
 Prepackages foods have high sodium.
 If you make it yourself you are in full control and it will be much healthier.

 - Whatever changes you make to your Venison and Bean Burritos, you can recalculate the nutrition facts at myfitnesspal.com